Dollar powers to 29-month high, stocks stay standing despite weak data

 Bond markets were also grumbling after a weak auction of Japanese government debt underscored the lack of enthusiasm for the negative interest rates that more and more countries will be heading toward if economies and inflation stay weak.

 That worry fed across to higher bond yields across major markets, with 10-year German, French and Spanish and U.S Treasury yields all up 2 to 4 basis points.
-[GVD/EUR]

-Economic surprise indexes published by Citigroup for the United States and Europe .CESIUSD, .CESIEUR showed an increased divergence.
+Economic surprise indexes published by Citigroup for the United States and Europe showed an increased divergence.
 The former is at its highest in nearly two years; the latter has fallen to a 2019 low.

 It wasn’t all gloomy though.
 In Asia, the world’s largest contract chipmaker TSMC (2330.TW) of Taiwan jumped 2.9% to hit an all-time high.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS had inched up 0.23% while Japan's Nikkei .N225 rose 0.6% and Australia's benchmark by 0.8%, some of that coming after the central bank rate cut.
+MSCI's broadest index of Asia-Pacific shares outside Japan had inched up 0.23% while Japan's Nikkei .N225 rose 0.6% and Australia's benchmark by 0.8%, some of that coming after the central bank rate cut.

 White House trade adviser Peter Navarro had also dismissed reports on Monday that the Trump administration was considering delisting Chinese companies from U.S. stock exchanges as “fake news”